Course Number 1684

-Conceptual Framework: The course is divided into seven modules with special emphasis on international real estate.
+Conceptual Framework: The course is divided into five modules with additional exposure to international real estate.

 The first module covers the analytic framework for real property development and investing, market analysis and basic financial analysis including how to value property.
 Students will also gain an introduction to the general vocabulary of the business.

 The second module examines each of the main property types (office, hotel, industrial, retail, multifamily, single family and senior living), including their general characteristics, market analyses and metrics used in evaluating and operating each of these asset types, and particular risks or opportunities with respect to these types of projects and buildings.

 The third module reviews capital markets including private equity syndications and deal making, mortgages and real estate investment trusts (REITs).
-Examples illustrating the development process continue to be used throughout this and other modules to highlight both real estate development issues and choice of capital structure and its implications for the development or investment as a whole.
+Cases in this module focus specifically on the choice of capital structure and its implications for the development or investment as a whole.

 The final module discusses important trends in the industry including novel asset classes, globalization and opportunities in emerging markets, sustainability and infrastructure.

-Real estate lends itself to case method teaching as virtually every subject requires quantitative and qualitative analysis, judgment calls, thinking on one's feet and development of a practical action plan.
-"Cold calling" is a frequent and important component of class.
+Real estate lends itself to case method teaching as virtually every subject requires quantitative and qualitative analysis, judgment calls, thinking on one's feet and development of practical action plans.
+"Cold calling" and active participation are frequent and important components of class.

-There are at least three graded homework assignments and a final exam.
+There are at least three graded homework assignments and a take-home final exam.
 Most homework assignments are required to be completed in groups.
 Additionally, polls will be used frequently and are considered an important aspect of class participation.